Blue-Kachina/pickey-chickey/README.md

 When I was using `discord-interactions-js` the instructions that came with it had me set up `ngrok`.
 The application was listening for http connections on port 3000.
 This codebase however is not like that.
 Since I'm not listening for HTTP POSTs, but rather am listening over Gateway, it means I didn't have to configure the bot with an INTERACTIONS ENDPOINT URL on the discord settings page.
 It also means that I don't seem to need ngrok either.

+You can set up PHPStorm to Debug from index.js, and it will actually break on your breakpoints